maj-biostat/misc-notes/ubuntu.md

 sudo umount /home/fred/media
 ```

-Also, if you want to see how much space a directory is taking up:
+Also, if you want to see how much space a directory is taking up (disk usage):

 ```
-du -sh \home\myfatdir
+du -sh /home/myfatdir
+# breakdown
+du -shc /home/myfatdir/*
 ```

 ### Adding drive to automount